-It is important for the complainant to feel confident in:
+It is important for the complainant to feel confident in

-- Being heard fairly. - An unbiased decision-making process.
+- Being heard fairly - An unbiased decision making process

-Should a conflict of interest arise during a grievance or complaint that involves the Approved Provider or Nominated Supervisor, other Management will be nominated as an alternative mediator.
+Should a conflict of interest arise during a grievance or complaints that involves the Approved Provider, the Nominated Supervisor or other Management will be nominated as an alternative mediator.

 Our Service may also engage the resources of an Independent Conflict Resolution Service to assist with the mediation of a dispute.
-We will ensure that throughout the conflict resolution process the Services Code of Conduct is adhered to.
+We will ensure that throughout the conflict resolution process the Services Code of Conduct must be adhered to.